How to Know if You’re Too Badass for Your Boyfriend

 I kind of laughed it off at the time.
 But I also thought, What, my hobbies don’t count?

-4. His couple vacation fantasy involves a cruise.
+4. His romantic vacation fantasy involves a cruise.

 Having an adventurous spirit means being curious about other people and places.
 If the only way he’ll set foot in a foreign country is on a shore excursion, what’s he going to do while you volunteer for a few months in Nepal or climb all the 3,000-meter peaks in Java?